Premier League top scorers 2022/23: Erling Haaland wins Golden Boot with EPL goal record

-The Premier League Golden Boot race is now under way for the 2022/23 season and it looks like we are in for another exciting campaign.
+The Premier League Golden Boot race has reached its conclusion for the 2022/23 season, which proved to be another exciting campaign.

 Mohamed Salah and Son Heung-min shared the Premier League Golden Boot award last year, having finished with 23 goals each.